jfecher/ante/README.md

 $ cmake ../llvm-project/llvm
 ```

-At this point, cmake may error that it failed to find z3, or the windows SDK in
+At this point, cmake may show an error that it failed to find z3 or the windows SDK, in
 which case you may need to install them.
 For the windows SDK, you can install it
-via the Visual Studio Installer (under Modify -> Individual Components).
+via the Visual Studio Installer (under **Modify -> Individual Components**).
 I used
 version 10.0.17763.0, though it is likely newer versions will work as well.
 Rerun
 the last cmake command to test that everything is installed right.
 Once this is
 done, move on to compiling llvm and ante: